-The Dorian mode belong to chord II
+The Dorian mode belongs to the II chord!

 The Dorian mode is sometimes used in jazz influenced music as a blanket scale when soloing.